DimitrieStoica/anotherstoic.github.io/vpc.md

 - netmask between CIDR 16-28
 - each subnet must be associated with a Route table and a Network Access Control List

+> Public Subnets:
+- must have an Internet Gateway (IGW) attached to the VPC
+- must have a route from the subnet pointing to the outisde world via the IG: 0.0.0.0/0

+> Virtual only Subnet: routes raffic only to the VPG

+### Route Tables ###
+- attached to the subnet itself
+- define what subnets can talk to which other subnets

+> `default route table` = initially only a single route: a local route that enables communication within the VPC.
+The default route table cannot be deleted

 ### Internet Gateway - IGW ###
 - provides connectivity in and out of the VPC
 - provides a target in the VPC route table for Internet-routable traffic
 - performs network address translation for instances that have been assigned public IP addresses
-- if a subnet is associated with a route table that has a route to an Internet gateway = `public subnet`

-> `default route table` = initially only a single route: a local route that enables communication within the VPC.
-The default route table cannot be deleted

-> for internate routable subnets Internet Gateways provide a route in the table 0.0.0.0/0

 ### Direct Connect ###
 - private dedicated connection between VPC and on prem

 ## VPC Security ##

-`Security zoning` is creating a group of system components which have similar security levels and a group of common controls

 | Security Groups | Network Access Control Lists |
 | --------------- | ---------------------------- |